- Step-by-step procedures

 - H. HENRY SINASON, JEWISH SURVIVOR

-Below is information to keep in mind when teaching the content in this unit.
-This material is intended to help teachers consider the complexities of teaching about antisemitism, Nazi racial ideology, and propaganda and to deliver accurate and sensitive instruction.
+The following points are intended to help educators consider the complexities of teaching about antisemitism, Nazi racial ideology, and propaganda, and to deliver accurate and sensitive instruction.

 ESTIMATED COMPLETION TIME